markus-wa/demoinfocs-golang/examples/net-messages/README.md

 ## Registering net-message handlers

-To register a handler for net-messages `parser.RegisterNetMessageHandler()` can be used.
+To register a handler for net-messages `Parser.RegisterNetMessageHandler()` can be used.

-When using `parser.ParseToEnd()` net-messages and events are dispatched asynchronously.
-To get around this you can use `parser.ParseNextFrame()` instead.
+When using `Parser.ParseToEnd()` net-messages and events are dispatched asynchronously.
+To get around this you can use `Parser.ParseNextFrame()` instead.

 Example: